polterguy/magic.deploy/README.md

 cd magic.deploy
 ```

-The `docker-compose.yml` file needs to be manually edited to provide it with your
+The `docker-compose.yml` file needs to be manually edited to provide your
-email address, frontend domain, and backend domain before you execute the docker-compose command.
+email address, frontend domain, and backend domain, before you execute the docker-compose command.
 You can do this with the following command.

 ```